Sri Lanka rupee ends weaker on importer dlr demand

-COLOMBO, June 29 The Sri Lankan rupee ended weaker on Thursday due to dollar demand from importers and as an expected rise in imports pressured the local currency, dealers said.
+COLOMBO, June 29 (Reuters) - The Sri Lankan rupee ended weaker on Thursday due to dollar demand from importers and as an expected rise in imports pressured the local currency, dealers said.

 The spot rupee, which has been trading for the eighth straight session after being inactive for six weeks, ended at 153.50/60 per dollar, slightly weaker from Wednesday's close of 153.40/50.